 Thai Spirit Houses : San Joa Thi, San Phra Phum

 The Spirit Houses at Sino-Thai Tower, Asoke Road.
-To the left, the San Phra Phum (not topped with a typical prang here), to the left the San Jao Thi.
+To the left, the San Phra Phum (not topped with a typical prang here), to the right the San Jao Thi.

 Asked about their religion, most Thais will happily respond that they are Buddhists.
 Indeed, about 97 % of the Thais adhere to Buddhism.
 A small muslim minority is living in the south of the country.

 However, the exact response to the question about religion should be : We are Buddhists and then some...
 Indeed, elements of Animism and Hinduism are interwoven in daily prayers and even important religious ceremonies.
 The system of beliefs of Thai people is a complicated one, and we would challenge any foreigner to be able to fully understand it.
 Thais do have a spiritual (and often superstitious) inclination that makes them respect more than just the teachings of the Buddha.
 Passing any religious shrine (also when travelling by bus), you will see Thais wai, as a sign of respect.

 Animism and Hinduism are represented also in the ubiquitous Thai Spirit Houses.
 Spirit Houses can be seen closeby most houses, apartment buildings and office buildings (and Buddhist temples!).